 Particularly, it is the claim that rape is in any way remotely related to erotic excitement that I found outrageous.
 That is simply wrong, and is an extremely narrow and perpetrator centered way of thinking.
 Check out the link that is linked in my comment if you want to learn more on myths about rape.

-Finally, the thread post is not on the user alone; it is a bit standalone to reflect on the danger of not having correct awareness or attention on these issues collectively, and how it is related to successful AI alignment as well.
+Finally, the thread post is not on the user, but on their views; it is a bit standalone to reflect on the danger of not having correct awareness or attention on these issues collectively, and how it is related to successful AI alignment as well.

 Relatedly on my first reply to the person’s DM: